sridharaiyer/playwright-githubagent-demo/readme.md

 - Automated workflows for GitHub integration.
 - Example scripts for testing web applications.

+## Prompt to Test Case

+You can find example prompts for generating test cases in the [`prompts.txt`](./prompts.txt) file.
+These prompts are designed to help you understand how to create effective test cases using Playwright and GitHub Copilot.

 ## Prerequisites to activate Copilot Agent mode on VSCode

 - [Node.js](https://nodejs.org/) (v16 or later)